-Parents magazine has named UCLA Mattel Children's Hospital one of the most innovative children's hospitals in the United States.
+UCLA Mattel Children's Hospital named one of nation's most innovative children's hospitals

 The magazine surveyed more than 150 member hospitals of the Children's Hospital Association to identify those that were leaders in medical advancements, research, family support and technological innovation.
 UCLA Mattel Children's Hospital was one of only 20 pediatric hospitals in the country to receive the distinction for 2018.